 The architecture and heritage of Old Goa (Velha Goa) – places to visit

-It took me around 3 hours to explore the area of Velha Goa and its Churches.
+It takes around 2-3 hours to explore Old Goa if you intend to visit the churches from inside.
 Afterward, I’ve headed for a sunset to Dona Paula village.

 Dona Paula was a fishing village and you will find several beaches there (popular and offbeat as well).
 In my opinion, the highlight of this area is a viewpoint surrounded by water from three sides.
 From one side you can see the sun sinking into the sea, from the other – a view of Marmagoa Port.